 Extended Single Crochet (esc) Stitch Tutorial

 The extended single crochet, that’s an extended double crochet in UK terms, is one of those stitches I wish I had known about long before I did.
-Extended crochet stitches (you can make them with double and trebles too) are great for garments because they create a fabric with a beautiful drape.

-I’ve done something different for this tutorial and decided to use super chunky yarn to make it easier to see the stitches.
-I was making a swatch for the super chunky version of the Any Yarn Will Do sweater (a forthcoming sweater pattern) so decided to use that opportunity to make the tutorial.
+I was making a swatch for the super chunky version of the Any Yarn Will Do sweater, so decided to use that opportunity to make the tutorial.

 It’s harder to see the stitch pattern over a small swatch but easier to follow along with the video!